Feedback

 If you don’t have an online account yet, sign up for one now.

-In April, July and December, you’ll receive royalties once your total has reached £30 for UK bank accounts or £60 for international accounts.
+Typically, you’ll receive royalties in the April, July or December distribution once your total has reached £30 for UK bank accounts or £60 for international accounts.

 To make sure all your royalties reach you, each October we pay out royalties £1 and above (for UK bank accounts) — find out more